erikandersson96/portfolio-project-five/README.md

 ### Fonts

 I choose two different fonts for my website, `"Comforter+Brush"` for my logo and `"Lato"` for all other text including all headings.
-I choose these two fonts because I thought they matched good togheter and for this website.
+I choose these two fonts because I thought they matched well together for this website.
 The fonts were taken from [pairfonts.com](https://pairfonts.com/) (link).

 **Comforter+Brush for my logo:**